Los Angeles County Mock Trial Courtroom Artist Contest

 Contest Rules and ProceduresJudging Criteria

-• All artists must be affiliated with a current registered LA County Mock Trial team and enrolled at the team’s school.
+✓ be affiliated with a registered LA County Mock Trial school and enrolled at the team’s school.

-• The drawing must be on paper of the dimensions 11” X 14” with a horizontal format.
+• be on paper with dimensions 11” X 14” in a horizontal format.

 Tips & Ideas